ethel-rios/bigquery-rental-analysis/README.md

 ## In this GitHub repository, you will find two main folders:

 **Queries:**
-   - This folder contains the SQL queries used for data analysis.
-Each file includes the SQL code applied to the rental dataset, which covers various aspects such as data cleaning, descriptive statistics, outlier detection, and more.
+   - This folder contains the SQL queries used for data analysis on the rental dataset.
+The queries are organized into separate subfolders for houses and apartments, each containing the relevant SQL code applied to analyze the respective property type.

 **Results:**
    - This folder contains the results generated from running the SQL queries.
 All outputs are presented in tables, providing a clear and organized format that showcases the findings and insights from the analysis.